Lyft (LYFT) Receives a Rating Update from a Top Analyst

-In a report released today, Brian White from Monness maintained a Hold rating on Lyft (LYFT).
-The company’s shares closed last Friday at $53.12, close to its 52-week high of $54.50.
+In a report released yesterday, Aaron Kessler from Raymond James maintained a Hold rating on Lyft (LYFT).
+The company’s shares closed last Tuesday at $53.64, close to its 52-week high of $54.79.

-According to TipRanks.com, White is a top 100 analyst with an average return of 34.3% and a 79.1% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Alphabet Class A.
+According to TipRanks.com, Kessler is a top 100 analyst with an average return of 28.4% and a 75.4% success rate.
+Kessler covers the Technology sector, focusing on stocks such as Alphabet Class C, Alphabet Class A, and GoodRx Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Lyft with a $54.50 average price target, representing a 4.3% upside.
+Lyft has an analyst consensus of Strong Buy, with a price target consensus of $63.29, representing a 19.6% upside.
 In a report issued on February 1, Barclays also maintained a Hold rating on the stock with a $49.00 price target.

 See today’s analyst top recommended stocks >>